WHAT WILL HAPPEN?

 Sometimes the two spouses can work out all of the details of separation amicably and have a fairly smooth, uncontested divorce.
 However, even in an uncontested divorce, you should have an attorney review everything.
 Also, if your spouse has an attorney, you absolutely should retain an attorney.

 For both contested and uncontested divorces, all of the following needs to be worked out:

 Property and asset distribution: In Utah, we work towards equitable distribution.
 This does not always mean that assets will be split 50-50, but that they should be split as fairly as possible.
-This includes all joint property, most property obtained during marriage, and the marital home.
+This includes all joint property, most property obtained during the marriage, and the marital home.